Chris Nurse

-Christopher Ronald Nurse (born 7 May 1984) is an English-born Guyanese footballer who plays for Miami United FC in the National Premier Soccer League and the Guyana national team.
+Christopher Ronald Nurse (born 7 May 1984) is an English-born Guyanese retired footballer who is an academy coach for Major League Soccer club Inter Miami.

 Career

 Club

 Nurse began his professional career in the English non-League system as a dynamic young midfielder who was a part of the youth academy at Kingstonian F.C before featuring for the reserve team & impressive displays during pre-season saw him rewarded with a place in the senior squad.

 Nurse has extensive experience at multiple levels.
 He played for Aldershot & Stevenage Borough in the Conference National and almost won promotion from the Conference North with Hinckley United in 2006–07.

 On 6 March 2009, the USL First Division team Rochester Rhinos announced the signing of Nurse to a one-year deal for the 2009 season. reaching the play-offs but were eliminated by the Puerto Rico Islanders.

 In March 2010 the Puerto Rico Islanders completed the signing of Nurse to a one-year deal.
 Nurse played in the proceeding three CFU Club Championship matches and led the Islanders to become the 2010 CFU Club Championship Winners in Trinidad and Tobago.
 In July 2010 Nurse played for the Puerto Rico Islanders defeating the then MLS league leaders, Los Angeles Galaxy 5–3 on aggregate, which paved the way for their progression to the group stages of the CONCACAF Champions League for the third consecutive year.
 Nurse continued his strong performances leading Puerto Rico to the USSF Division 2 Pro League championship title defeating the Carolina Railhawks in the Playoff Final.

 Nurse signed with Carolina RailHawks of the North American Soccer League on 7 March 2011.
 Nurse was part of a sensational season for the Railhawks, going on a 10-game win streak in a team that broke almost every existing club record and finishing top of the North American Soccer League winning the regular season title.
 He re-signed with Carolina for the 2012 season on 1 February 2012.